 Sarah E. Webb (She/her)

-Sarah E. Webb’s path is comprised of many stitches, but at heart, she is a storyteller and teacher.
+Sarah E. Webb’s path consists of many stitches, but at heart, she is a storyteller.
 From the artist studio to the yoga studio, her multi-disciplinary approach considers both spaces as creative sites of corporeal process and practice.
-Webb received her MFA from Visual Studies Workshop, Rochester, NY, and is the co-editor of Singular Women: Writing the Artist, UC Press, 2003.
-For over a decade, she has immersed herself in the physical and philosophical teaching of the yogic tradition, guided by Dr. Douglas Brooks and Vishali Varga.
-As a writer and a teacher, Sarah weaves her critical, visual, and perceptual background into a unique environment to map and make meaning of one’s individual body stories and experiences: from breath to pen, mat to page.
-She is currently completing her CPA in Narrative Medicine at Columbia University and writing a collection of essays.
-Personal website: http://www.tobejustsew.com
+As a writer and a teacher, she weaves her critical, visual, and perceptual background into a unique environment to map and make meaning of one’s individual body stories and experiences: from breath to pen, mat to page.

 Webb is the co-editor of Singular Women: Writing the Artist, UC Press (2003) and was a member of the 2021 Listen To Your Mother cast, Rochester, NY.
 She received her MFA from Visual Studies Workshop, and is completing her CPA in Narrative Medicine, Columbia University.
 Webb teaches at the University of Rochester and facilitates writing and meditation retreats on Monhegan Island, ME.
 Personal Website: sewmanystories.com